 Lady Anne Conway

 Lady Anne Conway (nee Anne Finch) was one of a tiny minority of seventeenth-century women who was able to pursue an interest in philosophy.
 She was associated with the Cambridge Platonists, particularly Henry More (1614–1687).
 Her only surviving treatise, Principles of the Most Ancient and Modern Philosophy, was published posthumously and anonymously in 1690.
-This propounds an ontology of spirit, derived from the attributes of God, which she sets out in opposition to More, Descartes, Hobbes and Spinoza.
-Her concept of the monad, which is indebted to the Kabbalism, anticipates Leibniz.
+This propounds a vitalist ontology of spirit, derived from the attributes of God, which she sets out in opposition to More, Descartes, Hobbes and Spinoza.
+Her philosophy was received favorably by Leibniz.

 Anne Conway is known to be the author of a single treatise of philosophy.
 This was written at the end of her life and published anonymously in Amsterdam in 1690 in a Latin translation with the title, Principia philosophiae antiquissimae et recentissimae.
 It was translated back into English and printed in London in 1692 as The Principles of the Most Ancient and Modern Philosophy.
 The other source for her philosophical activities is her correspondence with Henry More.